-The Sutton Trust and the US-UK Fulbright Commission are delighted to announce the cohort for the Sutton Trust US Programme 2014.
-Congratulations to the 175 students who were chosen from an original pool of over 2,000 eligible applicants to participate.
+The Sutton Trust and the US-UK Fulbright Commission are delighted to announce the cohort for the Sutton Trust US Programme 2015.
+Congratulations to the final 150 students who were chosen from an original pool of over 1,600 eligible applicants to participate.
+We had about 3,700 initial applications and 1,600 full applicants, making this programme ten times oversubscribed.
 (See full list of participants)

 The aim of the US programme is to encourage academically talented, low and middle income British students to consider studying at American universities.
 Selected students come from across the UK and many will be the first in their family to go to university.